patelnehap/Credit_Risk_Analysis/README.md

 In conclusion, credit-risk is a difficult thing to predict, even for advanced machine learning algorithms.
 While the Easy Ensemble AdaBoost Classifier model had the highest overall accuracy, this was largely due to the fact that the dataset was so radically unbalanced.
 Even when it's balanced accuracy and average F-score were above 90%, it's F-score for high-risk prediction was no better than 0.16.
+Typically in machine learning models you want a good balance of recall and precision which is why I recommend the ensemble classifiers over the first four models.
+It appears that the Easy Ensemble had the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.